norman-mei/gmrecall/README.md

 ### Adjusting Difficulty

 Difficulty levels are defined in `types.ts` and used in `utils/gameLogic.ts`.
-You can modify the criteria for each difficulty level or add new ones.
+The default **Adaptive** mode biases toward harder or easier openings based on your recent accuracy and streak; other fixed tiers pull from predefined pools.
+You can tweak the adaptive weighting or add new tiers in those files.

 ## License